Secured Loans & Bad Credit

 As you can offer your house as collateral for a loan, lenders will usually be willing to lend more money.

-For example, it’s rare to get an unsecured loan over £10,000, but secured loans are ideal if you want to renovate your property or invest in other expensive improvements.
+For example, it’s rare to get an unsecured loan over £10,000, whereas we could broker you a secured loan up to £500,000.

 Self-employed people might struggle to get other loans